+Attendance:

-Attendance - students are expected to attend each class according to the schedule.
-No transfers among the groups are allowed.
+Students are expected to attend each class according to the schedule.
 Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.
+Each technical problem, such as failed internet connection or other technical issues, must be announced to the lecturer in advance.

 Students are expected and politely required to actively participate in each lesson (active participation = participation in discussions based on having read the required texts and watched the required films).
-Each student needs to prepare notes from reading and/or film assignments (more will be explained by the instructor) on a weekly basis, and an essay (analysis) on a topic chosen by the lecturer.
+Each student must prepare notes from reading and/or film assignments on a weekly basis and an essay (analysis) on a topic chosen by the lecturer.
 Should students fail to provide either of the two compulsory parts, they will not receive credits.

-Final grade will be calculated as a sum of score for assignment(s) - weekly assignments (50%), essay (50%).
-(No assignment, plagiarism and other unacceptable practices will be awarded 0 points.)
+The final grade will be calculated as a sum of the score for assignment(s) - weekly assignments (50%), essay (50%).
+(No assignment, plagiarism, and other unacceptable practices will be awarded 0 points.)